Serial-Comma/obsidian-notes/H1 Economics/Factors affecting demand.md

 Expected price decrease → Buyers hold back purchases to only buy when price is lower → Current demand decreases

 These speculations often exacerbate price fluctuations and volatility in a market, and can be witnessed in both [[Asset Markets]] and [[Commodity Markets]].
+Yes, speculations also involve the purchase of goods to earn a profit from its sale later if its price increases (im looking at you GPU scalpers).

 ### Exchange Rates
 Exchange rates are the rate one country’s currency can be exchanged for another currency.